-- 2 tsp. soy sauce
+- 2 teaspoons soy sauce

-- 3 tbsp. tomato paste
+- 3 tablespoons tomato paste

-- 1/2 tsp. sugar
+- 1/2 teaspoon sugar

-- 2 tbsp. fresh cilantro (chopped)
+- 2 tablespoons cilantro (fresh, chopped)

 - 3 green onions (chopped)

-- Coat each potato piece with the batter and deep-fry in oil until golden brown on all sides.
+Deep-fry in oil until golden brown on all sides.

-In a separate skillet, heat the minced green chilies, minced garlic, soy sauce, chili sauce or hot sauce and tomato paste in a bit of oil, stirring well.
+In a separate skillet, heat the minced green chilies, minced garlic, soy sauce, chili sauce or hot sauce, and tomato paste in a bit of oil, stirring well.